jordond/fullstack-angular-typescript/README.md

 If you plan to use the deploy script, be sure to edit `deploy.config.js` with the information of the server.
 To make changes to the folder structure change the paths in `gulp.config.js`.
 BrowserSync settings can also be found in `gulp.config.js`.

 ## Running

+A config file (see example.config.json) needs to be placed in the project root.
+Or for better safety pass the path of the config file in as an argument.

+`--config=path/to/config | -c path/to/config`

 1. Export production environment `export ENV=production`
 2. Run the server `node build/server/app.js`